eth-ellis/eth-ellis.github.io/_posts/2025-04-12-maui-shell-viewmodel-lifecycle-events.md

 - `ShellNavigationSource.ShellItemChanged` is fired when navigating to a root page.

     This happens when:
-    - the app launches, and the first page is opened
+    - the app launches and the first page is opened
-    - navigating to a different root page using `Shell.Curent.GoToAsync("//Route")`
+    - navigating to a different root page using `Shell.Current.GoToAsync("//Route")`
     - navigating to a different flyout item<br><br>

 - `ShellNavigationSource.ShellSectionChanged` is fired when switching tabs.